top of page

 From Vision to Reality: A Collaborative Effort

-Despite our designer's reassignment, I actively drove the project forward including designing the access workflow, developing wireframes in Figma, refining requirements, and collaborating with engineers to rebuild the underlying permissions service, the new react-based RBAC tool, and ultimately, migrating 200+ internal users to the updated system.
+Even after our product designer was reassigned, I took the lead on the project by designing the access workflow, creating wireframes in Figma, refining requirements, and working closely with engineers to rebuild the company's permissions service and the new React-based RBAC tool.
+Ultimately, I facilitated the migration of over 200 internal users to the updated system.

-Additionally, I interviewed representatives from each department to gain insights into workflows and tool usage and to adjust user group configurations accordingly.
-This thorough approach minimized disruptions during the migration, testing, and support phases.
+Furthermore, I conducted interviews with representatives from each department to understand their workflows and tool usage, allowing me to adjust user group configurations as needed.
+This comprehensive approach greatly reduced disruptions during the migration, testing, and support phases.

 Impact and Outcomes: A Streamlined and Secure Landscape